jerryq27/Cheatsheets/Languages/Solidity.md

 ```

 ## Events

+Events are similar to what logging is, but they are for the blockchain to log what a contract is doing.
+Events are stored and accessible on the blockchain as well.
+They are not accessible by any smart contract
+and are much more gas efficient than using a storage variable.

 Events are a way for the contract to notify your frontend that something happened
 to the blockchain (state).